Pursuing the Unity of Knowledge:

 About Templeton Fellowships at the NDIAS

-With the generous support of the John Templeton Foundation, the Notre Dame Institute for Advanced Study will offer two residential Templeton Fellowships for the academic year 2014-2015 (fall and spring semesters, August through May).
-These distinctive fellowships offer an extraordinary measure of scholarly support, including:
+With the generous support of the John Templeton Foundation, the Notre Dame Institute for Advanced Study will offer up to four residential Templeton Fellowships for the 2015-2016 academic year (August through May).
+These distinctive fellowships offer an extraordinry measure of scholarly support, including:

 • a stipend of up to $100,000;